isomerpages/moe-xinminpri/pages/example-page.md

 **Green Educational Materials for Students –  GEMS:**

 GEMS is a series of fun bite-sized online lessons that promote eco-friendly ways of life and educate our students to reduce our negative  impact on the environment

+#### Tier 2:

+**Environmental Science Club:**

+The Environmental Science Club curates activities which encourage students to live a “greener” lifestyle, at home and at school by teaching them at a young age to be environmentally aware, so as to cultivate lifelong habits that could potentially make a dramatic difference in the future of the earth.